-To learn about Marconi and his contested invention we started with Hong [2001], if anything because he tries harder than most to show that there was no simultaneous invention.
-The quote is from Jackson [1897] and is quoted on p.
-17 of Hong [2001]; it is also referenced in Burns [2004].
+To learn about Marconi and his contested invention we started with Hong [2001] because he tries harder than most to show that there was no simultaneous invention.
 On the web one can find lots of well structured sites; we have made use of the Marconi's page on the Wikipedia - where we learned about Popov, in particular: that he was not a fraud, as one of us had been taught in junior high, and that he "died in 1905 and his claim was not pressed by the Russian government until 40 years later."
-The no longer controversial facts about Tesla are reported in various places, including Johnston [1982] and Lomas [1999], and then continuing on with www.pbs.org/tesla/ll/ll_whoradio.html and the many other sites that in recent years have rediscovered Tesla, the genius that the patent system ignored.
+The no longer controversial facts about Tesla are reported in various places, including Johnston [1982] and Lomas [1999], and then continuing on with www.pbs.org/tesla/ll/ll\whoradio.html and the many other sites that in recent years have rediscovered Tesla, the genius that the patent system ignored.